 What could be improved

 The only improvement I would point out is that at breakfast they don’t ask about how do you want your eggs done, and every day it is different.
-Eggs are a very particular taste, so not having an option felt like a waste of food.
+Eggs are a very particular taste (at least to many of us!), so not having an option felt like a waste of food.

 Have you ever stayed in a unique accommodation?
-For more inspiration check my Sweet Dreams Section
+For more inspiration check Sweet Dreams